Explore the city via Bicycle

 Run a 5k

-Fort Collins was recently named one of America’s healthiest cities and the amount of 5ks, 10ks and marathons hosted in Fort Collins goes to show that fitness and recreation is engrained in the community.
-Spring in Fort Collins is the perfect season for running outside, make sure to sign up for one of the multiple run/walk events hosted throughout the season.
+Fort Collins has been named one of America’s healthiest cities and the amount of 5ks, 10ks and marathons hosted in Fort Collins goes to show that fitness and recreation is engrained in the community.
+Spring in Fort Collins is the perfect season for running outside, so make sure to sign up for one of the multiple run/walk events hosted throughout the season.
 Check out the event calendar to find a list of sponsored runs happening in the coming months!

 See a spring theater performance